ananthkalki/RO_ERP/README.md

 # RO_ERP
- An ERP apllication using ASP.net and visualstudio
+ An ERP apllication using ASP.net and visualstudio.

+ dropped due to customer